Where Presidential Candidate Jay Inslee Stands On Marijuana

-The governor of one of the first states to legalize marijuana announced that he’s seeking the 2020 Democratic presidential nomination on March 1, 2019 and ended his campaign on August 21.
+The governor of one of the first states to legalize marijuana announced that he was seeking the 2020 Democratic presidential nomination on March 1, 2019 and ended his campaign on August 21.

 Although he was not on board with ending cannabis prohibition prior to voters having their say, Washington State Gov. Jay Inslee (D) has become a champion of his state’s legal marijuana market and came to its defense after the federal government seemed to be considering a crackdown.
 For that, he has earned top marks—an “A” grade—from NORML.

 Proud to get the top grade on cannabis policy from @NORML.
 It's time to legalize marijuana nationally. https://t.co/aoZs5jPAmm

 Shortly after announcing his 2020 bid, Inslee said Washington state legalized cannabis “and it’s about time we do it nationwide.”

 This piece was last updated on August 22, 2019 to include the candidate’s statements and policy actions on marijuana since joining the race.